H0R5E/aneris/README.md

 ```

 Install [polite](https://github.com/DTOcean/polite) into the environment.
 For
-example, if installing them from source:
+example, if installing it from source:

 ```
 $ cd \\path\\to\\polite